Frequently Asked Questions

 Washington High School Chess Association (WHSCA)

 Runs the annual Washington High School State Team Championship and Mini-Teams Championship, usually in the greater Seattle area.
-Along with the WCF, they give monetary support to the Washington representative of the Denker Tournament of High School Champions to attend the tournament.
+Along with the WCF, they give monetary support to the Washington representative of the Denker Tournament of High School Champions to attend that tournament.

 Northwest Scholastic Rating System (NWSRS)